 Renal impairment

-No formal study of the effect of renal impairment on the pharmacokinetics of tocilizumab has been conducted.
-Most of the patients in the RA and GCA studies population pharmacokinetic analysis had normal renal function or mild renal impairment.
+No formal trial of the effect of renal impairment on the pharmacokinetics of tocilizumab has been conducted.
+Most of the patients in the RA and GCA trials population pharmacokinetic analysis had normal renal function or mild renal impairment.
 Mild renal impairment (estimated creatinine clearance based on Cockcroft-Gault formula) did not impact the pharmacokinetics of tocilizumab .

-Approximately one-third of the patients in the GCA study had moderate renal impairment at baseline (estimated creatinine clearance of 30-59 mL/min).
+Approximately one-third of the patients in the GCA trial had moderate renal impairment at baseline (estimated creatinine clearance of 30-59 mL/min).
 No impact on tocilizumab exposure was noted in these patients.

 No dose adjustment is required in patients with mild or moderate renal impairment.